In the homesteading world, many of us like to be frugal.

 Well, at least *I* do :).
 In our monthly menu planning, I always have beans and rice for dinner at least once.
 I like it, and there are days I enjoy watching my children curl their lips back far enough so that the dish doesn’t touch them.
 It’s almost a bet to see who can eat dinner without it actually touching any part of their tastebuds.

-Last night, I found a new recipe for beans and rice that took my whole family by surprise.
+Last night, I found a new recipe for beans and rice that, with a little tweaking, took my whole family by surprise.
 Even my husband enjoyed it, and agreed that he would eat the dish more often if I made this recipe.